StuyPulse/stuypulse-guides/DevGuide.markdown

     // Make this return true when this Command no longer needs to run execute() protected boolean isFinished() {
-        return true;
+    // Return true so execute only runs once return true;
     }